Public Hearing for Draft Environmental Document

 - 2010 – CP-HPS Phase II Redevelopment Project EIR was certified by SF Board of Supervisors

-The environmental document for BTIP will be distributed for review and comment summer 2013.
+The Draft Environmental Assessment for BTIP will be available June 2013 – July 31, 2013 for review and comments.
 Construction of the proposed facilities will occur based on development of the neighborhoods and ridership demand beginning in 2015, with an opening year of 2016 for limited improvements to one transit route.
-By 2020, several more improvements are slated for construction with project completion by 2035 (The project will be built at pace with development in Hunters Point Shipyard and Candlestick Point.
+By 2020, several more improvements are slated for construction with project completion by 2035.
+(The project will be built at pace with development in Hunters Point Shipyard and Candlestick Point.)

 The project is funded by a Federal Highway Administration grant matched by local funds.